Duccaa/Razni_Sass_projekti/README.md

 For  more installation options: https://sass-lang.com/install

-Then you have to compile sass with css by running
+To compile sass with css run the command

 sass --watch scss:css